 |Home | Intranet | A-Z Topics |eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

-In Hertfordshire we delegated to all schools the responsibility for property, liability, and other standard policies with effect from 1 April 2001.
-Schools have been responsible for some other insurance policies for some years.
-These are referred to as optional extensions
+In Hertfordshire we delegate to all schools the responsibility for property, liability, and other standard policies.
+Schools are also responsible for some other insurance policies referred to as optional extensions

 We are confident that the vast majority of schools will find that the County Councils insurance scheme will compete with alternative quotations.
 It should also be borne in mind that cover offered elsewhere may be inadequate, excesses may be higher, and in the event of a claim, the support of the insurance section would be lost.